-The Bartlesville Farmers’ Market will start its 14th season in 2021 and will run from May1 through October 17.
+The Bartlesville Area Farmers Market will start its 16th season in 2023 and will run from May 6th through October 14th.

 The Market is the place to obtain fresh local produce and crafts, hear free live music, see friends, connect with neighbors, and enjoy the beauty of Bartlesville.
 The Market provides a great outlet for local vendors to sell their products, helping to better the quality of life for these dedicated individuals.

-The Bartlesville Farmers’ Market is registered with the Oklahoma Department of Agriculture, Food and Forestry that meets all licensure requirements for vegetable production.
-Live plant sales are licensed by Dept. of Agriculture .
+The Bartlesville Area Farmers Market is registered with the Oklahoma Department of Agriculture, Food and Forestry that meets all license requirements for vegetable production.
+Live plant sales are licensed by the Department of Agriculture.
 Other vendors, such as baked goods and other food, must meet Oklahoma Department of Health requirements.

-The Bartlesville Farmers’ Market is supported by memberships, sponsorships, grants, donations, and vendor fees.
+The Bartlesville Area Farmers Market is supported by memberships, sponsorships, grants, donations, and vendor fees.

 The Bartlesville Area Farmers Market Association is a 501(c)(4) non-profit corporation.